West Philly Porchfest

 I woke up at noon on Saturday, startled and drenched in sweat, to the sounds of whining guitar riffs escalating into manic chaos: West Philly Porchfest had started, and it was winding up right outside my window.

-I had been in the middle of a nightmare in which I’m lost in a strip mall and then suddenly encased in a flash mob where I’m the only one on the outs.
+I had been in the middle of a nightmare in which I was lost in a strip mall and then suddenly encased in a flash mob where I was the only one on the outs.

-I’d been long anticipating this day as a chance to get acquainted with the many bands producing all kinds of music that represent the uniquely outspoken melting pot of cultures that makes up West Philly.
-It would also be my first time experiencing any kind of “Porchfest,” the house-to-house-based concert formula that started in Ithaca back in 2007 that has since spread to cities all over the states.
+I’d been anticipating this day as a chance to get acquainted with the many bands producing all kinds of music that represent the uniquely outspoken melting pot of cultures that make up West Philly.
+It would also be my first time experiencing any kind of “porchfest,” the house-to-house-based concert formula that started in Ithaca back in 2007 and that has since spread to cities all over the states.

 My friends and I trudged through growing crowds and hot weather, sweating more profusely than I had been during my night terror, continuously arriving just late enough to catch only the final songs of carefully curated sets.
 We observed an encore demanded loudly from a crowd gathered around the smartly named band, The Side Chicks, who blasted a high-energy sax solo over Amy Winehouse’s “Valerie.”
 We were left wanting more and sad we’d missed their start — though we’ll reportedly get some come July, when the band is slated to release their latest album.